 - Some money to get things running

-If you only want to be notified when this event is finalised, you may join the iautistic announcement-only WhatsApp chat group
+If you want to be notified when this event is finalised, you may join the iautistic announcement-only WhatsApp chat group